Shell Chain Post-Quantum Cryptography Guide

 The eth_sign and eth_signTransaction methods return error -32601 because the node does not hold user private keys.

-Shell-chain already supports SPHINCS+-SHA2-256f-simple as a secondary algorithm.
-SPHINCS+ is a stateless hash-based signature scheme, providing a fundamentally different security assumption from lattice-based Dilithium:
+Shell Chain already supports SLH-DSA-SHA2-256f as the fallback algorithm.
+It is a stateless hash-based signature scheme, providing a fundamentally different security assumption from lattice-based ML-DSA-65:

 |---|---|---|